Manchester United have allegedly been handed a potential major blow in their efforts to leave Old Trafford for a new stadium by 2030.

 Earlier this year, ambitious plans were revealed for the Premier League giants to make the switch to a 100,000-capacity stadium within the next five years.

-The move is part of Sir Jim Ratcliffe's vision to build “an iconic football stadium” that would be surrounded by bars, restaurants and businesses at a destination that he hopes football fans will want to spend time at.
+The move is part of Sir Jim Ratcliffe's vision to build “an iconic football stadium” that would be surrounded by bars, restaurants and businesses at a destination that he hopes football fans will want to spend time at before, during and after matches.

 However, for that to materialise, a number of issues are still to be resolved, including the purchase of land and whether the project can remain within the suggested £2bn budget.